hannahfragante/quack50_discord_bot/README.md

 tank damage: amount of damage they tank every time they get hit
 heal: amount they heal for every time they get attacked
 ```

+### ALL BOT COMMANDS

+all of these commands are used like this: `dd <command>` where `<command>` are any of these list of commands:

+*SPECIAL DEBUGGER QUACK command*
+quack50's bread and butter ask quack50 debugging questions to help you figure out your coding problems!
+command: `dd <anything you wanna ask quack50 to help you debug :)>`

+*ANSWER commands*
+The answer commands is for answering randomly popped coding questions by quack50 in the server
+NOTE: this command is used as follows: `dd <command> <answer to a question>`
+commands: `-a` `-ans` `-answer`

+*INFORMATION commands*
+The information commands is for looking at your player info
+commands: `-i` `-info`

+*NEW PLAYER commands*
+The new player commands is for registering new hackers in quak50's database
+commands: `-hacker`

+*PLAYER DUCKS commands*
+The player ducks commands is to see all the ducks you have tamed
+commands: `-md` `-myducks`

+*DUCKS commands*
+The ducks commands is to see all the ducks in the database
+commands: `-d` `-ducks`

+*CHANGE ACTIVE DUCK commands*
+The change active duck commands is to change hacker's current active duck to use for quackoffs!
+NOTE: this command is used as follows: `dd <command> <duck number>` to figure out your duck's number use dd -myducks
+commands: `-active`

+*TAME commands*
+The tame duck commands is to tame wild ducks!
+NOTE: this command is used as follows: `dd <command> <duck name>`
+commands: `-tame` `-t`

+*COMMANDS commands*
+this commands is used to show all of quack50's commands!
+commands: `-commands`

+*quack50 command*
+this commands is used to send a link to quack50's documentation!
+commands: `-quack50`

+*SLASH COMMANDS*
+This command is to initiate a quackoff with someone
+`/quackoff <target-user>` where `<target-user>` is another valid player
+`/quack` just quack's back :)

+### dd -commands

+typing `dd -commands` will list ALL THE COMMANDS YOU CAN USE WITH THIS BOT

 ### That is pretty much for the bot, if you wanna run this locally and make your own changes or add you rown spins, keep reading!